Payment of Wages: Washington

 - Wages must be paid in cash, or by check immediately convertible into cash.
 Employers may require direct deposit and other payment alternatives if employees incur no cost.
 See Wage Payment Methods.

 - Employers must provide employees with written, itemized pay statements every payday containing specific information.
 Electronically provided pay statements are permitted if certain requirements are met.
 An employer may use pay statements to satisfy the notice requirements of the Washington Paid Sick and Safe Leave Law.
 In addition, the City of Seattle and the City of Spokane paid sick leave laws require employers to satisfy certain employee-notification requirements each time wages are paid.
-Under the City of Seattle Wage Theft Ordinance, employers also must provide certain written employment information to employees at the time they are hired and when there is any change in the information.
-Special recordkeeping requirements apply.
+Under the City of Seattle Wage Theft Ordinance, employers also must provide certain written employment information to new hires and any time the information changes.
+Specific recordkeeping requirements apply.
 See Pay Statement Requirements.

 - After the death of an employee, employers must follow detailed rules to assure that they pay any remaining wages to the correct party.
 See Deceased Employee Wages.